 Police: Woman killed disabled grandson with drug overdose

-An 87-year-old Florida woman told police she gave her disabled 30-year-old grandson a fatal dose of drugs because she's near death and there's no one else who can take care of him.
+An 87-year-old Florida woman told police she gave her disabled 30-year-old grandson a fatal dose of drugs because she fears she's near death and there will be no one else who can take care of him.

-Bradenton police spokesman Brian Thiers said in a news conference that detectives took Lillian Parks into protective custody Sunday for an evaluation and medical treatment.
+Bradenton police detectives took Lillian Parks into protective custody Sunday for an evaluation and medical treatment, spokesman Brian Thiers said in a Tuesday afternoon news conference.

-Thiers said Joel Parks lived with his grandmother on weekends and at a group home during the week.
-His sister came to check on him Sunday and called 911.
+Joel Parks lived with his grandmother on weekends and at a group home during the week.
+He was not able to take care of himself, Thiers said.

+On Sunday, Joel Parks' sister came to check on him and called 911 when she discovered his body at the grandmother's apartment.

 The Bradenton Herald reports Joel Parks' father is dead and his mother is estranged.

-Investigators say she'll likely be charged with second-degree murder.
+Investigators say Lillian Parks will likely be charged with second-degree murder once she's released from a doctor's care.
 They're awaiting a toxicology report to reveal the substance used to kill Joel Parks.

-They were also interviewing family members.
+Thiers said police don't know how long Parks had been dead before his body was discovered.
+Investigators spent Tuesday interviewing family members.

+"This is a difficult case for our detectives," Thiers said.
+"Partly, we feel bad for an individual who feels that the only option is to take another human being's life because you're so worried about their care after you're gone."

 Comments